Olympic and Paralympic deaths: Calgary 1988

 Between the morning and afternoon runs of the men's giant slalom, Jörg Oberhammer, 47, the Austrian team doctor, was skiing on a recreational slope when he collided with another skier (a CTV technician) and was knocked under a snow-grooming machine, which crushed him instantly.

 Rio de Janeiro 2016

 German Olympic canoe slalom coach and Olympic silver-medalist Stefan Henze, 35, died on 15 August 2016 after his taxi was hit in a high-speed head-on collision in Rio three days earlier.

 Tokyo 2020

-Huang Guohui, 57, of China, the coach of Vietnamese Olympic swimmers, is suspected of suicide whilst being held under COVID-19 quarantine in Hanoi following the return from Tokyo.
+The Chinese coach of the Vietnamese Olympic swim team, Huang Guohui, 57, was suspected to have died by suicide whilst being held under COVID-19 quarantine in Hanoi following the return from Tokyo.

+Paris 2024

+The coach of the Samoan boxing team, Lionel Elika Fatupaito, died on 26 July 2024 in the Olympic Village due to cardiac arrest when he was leaving the Olympic Village to attend the opening ceremony.

 Deaths of non-participants at Olympic-related events

 Lima 1964

 In a qualifying match for the Olympic football tournament, home fans began rioting after a late Peru goal was disallowed.
 Police fired tear gas into the crowd, exacerbating the situation, which ended with at least 328 deaths.